greenthegarden/RelayduinoMqttController/README.md

 ## Configuration

-The code makes use of the [NetEEPROM library](https://github.com/gregington/NetEEPROM) to configure the MAC address of the Ethernet hardware.
-See the examples that accompany the library for how to set a MAC address.
-Utilising the library means the MAC address does not need to be defined in the code, allowing an IP address to be assigned automatically without code changes to multiple boards (assuming a DHCP server is available on network).

 The MQTT broker address is required to be defined within the source code.
-Set the address on line 8 of file [mqttConfig.h](RelayshieldMqttController/mqttConfig.h).
+Set the address on line 8 of file [mqttConfig.h](RelayduinoMqttController/mqttConfig.h).

 ## Compiling code